 Strict fines and regulations regarding quarantine plans are in place as per the Quarantine Act.
 Failure to obey these regulations could result in significant fines or removal from the country.
 It is the students responsibility to follow all rules as per the Quarantine Act.

 Timing your Travel

-CNC Spring 2021 semester classes begin on January 4, 2021.
+CNC Intersession 2021 semester classes begin on May 10, 2021.
 International students should plan to arrive in Canada with enough time to complete the 14-day quarantine before classes begin.
 However, when students arrive too early to Canada, or whose classes are online, their purpose could be considered optional and discretionary travel, and therefore not be able to enter the country.
 Please carefully time your arrival in Canada.